Jewels of Vietnam & Cambodia Mekong River All-Gay Cruise Tour

 • See Kampong Cham’s Phnom Pros (Man Hill), Phnom Srei (Woman Hill), the 33-foot long reclining Buddha, and the 42-foot tall preaching Buddha.

-Day 1 - Thursday, January 3, 2019 Siem Reap, Cambodia Arrive at the Siem Reap airport, where you will be greeted by a Brand g representative, who will transfer you to the elegant and serene Victoria Angkor Resort and Spa hotel.
-This evening is at your leisure to begin your exploration of Siem Reap.
+Day 1 - Thursday, October 15, 2020 Siem Reap, Cambodia Arrive at the Siem Reap airport, where you will be greeted by a Brand g representative, who will transfer you to the elegant and serene Victoria Angkor Resort and Spa hotel.
+There will be an informal meet and greet around 5:30 for those who have arrived.

 *For gentle walkers, there is a coach provided bringing you up to the hill.